dohnud/HLMWadEditor/HLMWadEdtitor/docs/Tutorials/tutorial00.md

 * The **Sounds/** folder has every sound in the game.
 Sounds must be in a `.wav` format.

-!!!
-Music
+!!! note "Wheres the music?"
-    For level music, switch to the `hlm2_music_desktop.wad` file located  next to the base wad.
+    For music, switch to the `hlm2_music_desktop.wad` file located  next to the base wad.

 Hotline Miami modding begins with the base `hlm2_data_desktop.wad`.
 This `.wad` file is an uncompressed file archive storing all of Hotline Miami's resources.
 It holds every texture, shader, sound, font, sprite, tile, level, object, and dialogue line in the game!
 This is the file that the [Explorer](https://github.com/muster128/HLMWadExplorer/releases/tag/1.2) and Editor should reference when making modifications.